dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 ```
 Not bad!
 We went from **9.14** FPS to **13.89** FPS!

 Plus we don't need to worry about installing PyTorch anymore on the inference device.
 All we need is the ONNX file and `onnxruntime`.
+This is way more portable!

 ### 📜 PyTorch to Torchscript